 Dental implants are used to replace missing or damaged teeth and to provide abutments for partial or complete dentures.
-At Buckingham dental Dr. Duong performs all oral surgery.
+At Buckingham dental Dr. Burden performs all oral surgery.
 He works in tandem with Dr. Buckingham to provide the highest level of care to our patients.
 Implant placement is a permanent solution and your new tooth will look and feel just like your natural teeth.

 Implant placement is done over several appointments and takes several months.
 This is because your jaw must be prepared and heal after each step leading up to the actual placement.
 The implant consists of three main components: the post or cylinder which is placed into your jawbone and replaces the root of the tooth, the abutment or post extension which is placed or screwed into the post, and the artificial tooth, also known as a crown, which is fixed onto the abutment.
 All three components work together to secure the implant and with proper care they will stay in place for many years.